gguillotte/mdsrd5/mdsrd5.md

 ### Sorcerous Origin

-Choose a sorcerous origin (see "Sorcerous Origins"), which describes the source of your innate magical power.
+Choose a sorcerous origin (see [Sorcerous Origins](#sorcerous-origins)), which describes the source of your innate magical power.

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.